susanfawcett/Hawaii/README.md

 source /path/to/directory/miniconda3/etc/profile.d/conda.sh
 conda activate SORTER2

+### Run SORTER2 Stage 1A
-#### Include path to a single master version of scripts (All necessary file names and other changes can be made to batch scripts for each project using the pipeline).
-Our versions are broken into more steps than the original SORTER2 verions to enable multithreading on Savio where possible.
+Note: Include path to a single master version of python scripts.
+All necessary file names and other changes can be made to batch scripts for each project using the pipeline).
+Batch script
 python /path/to/directory/bin/1a.py -n Projectname -trim T -spades T

 ### Use Hapl-O-Miner to assemble off-target reads to reference plastome